 This was often done while shorting the effort placed into developing either better demand planning interfaces or better data layers.
-This turned out to be a poor allocation of development resource.
-This is because of more advanced statistical models most often failed to outperform simpler methods.
-The infatuation with increasingly esoteric forecasting algorithms prevented executives from understanding that there was an upward boundary regarding how much a forecast for a product with little discernable pattern to its demand history could be improved.
-As pointed out by Michael Gilliland a very reliable source of forecasting:
+This turned out to be a poor allocation of development resources.
+This is because of more advanced statistical models most often failed to outperform more straightforward methods.
+The infatuation with increasingly esoteric forecasting algorithms prevented executives from understanding that there was an upward boundary regarding how much a forecast for a product with little discernible pattern to its demand history could be improved.
+As pointed out by Michael Gilliland, a very reliable source of forecasting:

 “Forecast accuracy is determined more by the forecastability of the demand than by the sophistication of a statistical technique.
 Statistical techniques work well as long as the historical patterns are properly captured in the forecasting model, there is not a lot of randomness in the patterns and these patterns continue to be the same in the future.
 Unfortunately, these conditions don’t always apply.”

 Michael Gilliland describes the efficiency of statistical forecasting:

 “A major benefit of the statistical approach is that it can be a very efficient way to generate forecasts.
 Once the system is implemented and the models are built, it can run on autopilot with little or not management intervention—which is about as efficient as an approach can get.
 In addition to being efficient, the statistical approach can also be effective in situations when demand follows consistent and detectable patterns, and continues to behave obediently into the future.”

 Using complex methods as being usually more beneficial has been extended into machine learning and AI, where again, it is assumed more sophisticated methods are more effective.
 This leads to the topic of forecasting myths.

 In comparing consensus-based demand planning to statistical demand planning within a historical context, I came across several myths that are believed by many but hamper effective decision-making on supply chain forecasting.
 I have listed them below: